 Organization and discipline are key.
 A recurrent theme expressed by members is the lack of interest by relatives in either continuing the research or even reading what had been provided.
 One attendee had published DVDs with music accompanying the photos and a little genealogical information inserted to communicate with cousins.

 Publishing Teams: It helps to work in teams; Michelle Weiss said she did all the computer work, and her friend did the copy-editing.
 Mike Blackledge said he had a three-person team working on his 2002 book and found it important to designate a single “database administrator” to log and keep track of all the team’s data and inputs, especially important when it comes to indexing the document.
 Discipline in devoting time to a writing/publishing project is required; Rosemary Winkler recommends committing one hour a day, beyond research.

 The discipline also must extend to the organization of project materials; Mike commented that a 3-ring binder is not conducive to indexing.
 A genealogy or family history publication requires an index which requires page numbers

 The Magic Button: Current software packages essentially allow one to publish at the push of a button.
 The software programs used by the group include Ancestry Quest, Brother’s Keeper, Family Tree Maker, Legacy, Master Genealogist, and RootsMagic.
 Several participants mentioned that publishing a first draft is useful to identify holes or incomplete information in the work and gather feedback.
 Mike Dietz mentioned that the pride of accomplishment in first seeing your publication is also significant.
 One consideration for your first publication is whether it’s to be a Family History or a Genealogy – or how to combine.
 Indexing is key to the utility of your work, but indexing is done last.
-Placement of photos is the next to last step, since the photos will affect indexing.
+Placement of photos is the next to last step, since the photos will affect pagination, and thus affect indexing.

 – Table of Contents